Prototype-Guided Diffusion: Visual Conditioning without External Memory: Related Work

 \subsection{Diffusion Models}

-Diffusion models have emerged as a leading paradigm in generative modeling, delivering strong performance in tasks such as image generation, inpainting, super-resolution, and text-to-image synthesis.
-Following the foundational Denoising Diffusion Probabilistic Models (DDPMs) by Ho et al.~\cite{ho2020denoising}, numerous advances have improved their training stability and sample quality.
-Latent Diffusion Models (LDMs)~\cite{rombach2022high} reduce the computational load by operating in compressed latent spaces, enabling high-resolution synthesis with fewer resources.
-Further refinements such as consistency models~\cite{song2023} and SDXL~\cite{podell2024} have demonstrated the scalability and expressiveness of diffusion-based generation.
-Nonetheless, the denoising process remains inherently slow due to the requirement for hundreds of sequential steps, making inference expensive.
-While latent-space methods partially alleviate this, they often compromise spatial detail and semantic fidelity.
-To address these shortcomings, researchers have proposed leveraging external context to augment and guide the denoising trajectory.
+Diffusion models have become a dominant generative framework, offering strong performance in image synthesis, inpainting, and super-resolution since DDPMs~\cite{ho2020denoising}.
+Latent diffusion~\cite{rombach2022high} improves efficiency by operating in compressed spaces, while recent advances such as consistency models~\cite{song2023} and SDXL~\cite{podell2024} demonstrate scalability.
+However, the denoising process remains slow due to many sequential steps, and latent-space acceleration often sacrifices spatial fidelity.
+These limitations motivate methods that incorporate additional context to guide denoising.